playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 > React's so slow it needs a compiler to behave properly

 These takes?
 Yeah, they're wrong.
-Maybe some flavor of them have enough nuance to get close to being right, but if you're being shilled a take like this from Theo or Prime?
+Maybe some flavor of them has enough nuances to get close to being right, but if you're being shilled a take like this from Theo or Prime?
 Unlikely.

-I'll be honest, it's not really their faults.
-Hot takes are part of the game - you're actively incentivized to get content out as quickly as possible in that world.
+I'll be honest, it's not really their fault.
+Hot takes are part of the game — you're actively incentivized to get content out as quickly as possible in that world.
 The faster you are, the more clicks you get, the more money it generates.

 In ["Thinking, Fast and Slow"](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow), this kind of "fast thinking" is almost automatic; purely driven by emotion and mentally easy-to-reach experience.

 But c'mon, we're adults, surely we can take our time to digest the work being done for us and try to understand a different perspective?

-**React can absolutely be validly criticized, but to do so we should take a closer look at the decisionmaking matrix the team has employed while building out React over the past ten plus years**.
+**React can absolutely be validly criticized, but to do so we should take a closer look at the decision-making matrix the team has employed while building out React over the past ten plus years**.

 Because here's my thing: I think that **a majority of hot takes about React are wrong** and stem from kneejerk reactions that don't take the broader scope of things into mind.

 In fact, I'll go further:

-Whether or not you agree with the tradeoffs that were made made, **React's decisionmaking has been remarkably consistent and broadly has your best interests in mind**.
+Whether or not you agree with the tradeoffs that were made, **React's decision-making has been remarkably consistent and broadly has your best interests in mind**.

 To present my case, we'll explore the concepts React has introduced along the way and potentially build out a new mental model for the framework as we go.

 # The first days of React

 The year is 2011; Facebook has a problem.
 They've got an in-house framework, "[BoltJS](https://web.archive.org/web/20130608154901/http://shaneosullivan.github.io/boltjs/intro.html)" that they're using in-house on their "ads" team.
-It's _working_, but there's problems in the code.
-While ~90% of the problems on the ads product can be written in Bolt, there's instances in the project that the team has had to eject from their own framework and use less declaractive solutions.
+It's _working_, but there are problems in the code.
+While ~90% of the problems on the ads product can be written in Bolt, there are instances in the project that the team has had to eject from their own framework and use less declarative solutions.

 While this isn't a problem to tackle instantly, it poses a new set of problems for the rampantly growing team at Facebook; 10% applied across a large group quickly becomes a problem in consistency, training, and overall developer experience.
 Left unchecked, this will inevitably impact their ability to ship as quickly as they'd like.

-The problems with BoltJS didn't sit right with one of the members of the ads team - Jordan Walke; few programming paradigms did.
+The problems with BoltJS didn't sit right with one of the members of the ads team — Jordan Walke; few programming paradigms did.
 In a community interview, Jordan would outline:

 > Even as I was first learning how to program, the old MVC style of programming with data binding and mutation just never felt right to me, even when I didn't have the technical terminology to describe things like "mutation", or "functional programming".

 > My code would usually look really weird to other people [...].
 For the longest time I just assumed "welp, I guess I'm just a weird programmer".
-Then I finally took a course on programming language fundamentals [...] and I finally had some basic terminology to be able describe how I wanted to build applications.
+Then I finally took a course on programming language fundamentals [...] and I finally had some basic terminology to be able [to] describe how I wanted to build applications.

 So Jordan began to experiment with his own solutions to many of the problems he perceived Bolt and other frameworks had at the time.
 This experimentation began life as a personal project of "[FaxJS](https://github.com/jordwalke/FaxJs)".
-FaxJS would go on to be shortly renamed to "FBolt" (Functional Bolt) before making its way to being called "React".
+FaxJS would go on to be shortly renamed to "FBolt" (Functional Bolt) before making its way to being called "React."
 A small team begins developing around the virgining tool.

 ------

 Fast-forward to 2012; Facebook is doing great.
-So well, in fact, that they've just [aquired Instagram for one billion dollars](https://archive.nytimes.com/dealbook.nytimes.com/2012/04/09/facebook-buys-instagram-for-1-billion/).
+So well, in fact, that they've just [acquired Instagram for one billion dollars](https://archive.nytimes.com/dealbook.nytimes.com/2012/04/09/facebook-buys-instagram-for-1-billion/).

 Instagram has a mobile app for Android and iOS, but no web presence.
-The new team at Facebok is tasked with building out their solution to this problem, but with a constraint of their new parent company: Use one of our existing tech stacks to do so.
+The new team at Facebook is tasked with building out their solution to this problem, but with a constraint of their new parent company: Use one of our existing tech stacks to do so.

-After some time evaluating both Bolt and React the team makes a decision; they're going to be the first production codebase to use React.
+After some time evaluating both Bolt and React, the team makes a decision; they're going to be the first production codebase to use React.

 The team quickly realizes they have something special on their hands; they're shipping quickly, performance seems to be handled well, and the developers love working in their newfound system.
 A group begins conversations around open-sourcing the project, even from early days.

-But now thet have a new problem: Facebook now has two solutions for browser rendering between the incombant Bolt and the up-and-coming React.
+But now they have a new problem: Facebook now has two solutions for browser rendering between the incumbent Bolt and the up-and-coming React.

 The teams of both sit down, discuss heavily, and realize the challenge expands past their wheelhouse.
-[Facebook's IPO is down](https://en.wikipedia.org/wiki/Initial_public_offering_of_Facebook#Subsequent_days) and the ads product was their big money maker; the very team that had just recently moved a large project to use Bolt.
-It would take them four months to mirgate to React; no new features in that time.
+[Facebook's IPO is down](https://en.wikipedia.org/wiki/Initial_public_offering_of_Facebook#Subsequent_days) and the ads product was their big moneymaker; the very team that had just recently moved a large project to use Bolt.
+It would take them four months to migrate to React; no new features in that time.

-Just when it looked like an impossibility for React's adoption inside Facebook, the CTO came into the picture: ["Make the right technical choice, and make the right long term choice — and if there are short term consequences, I’ll back you up.
+Just when it looked like an impossibility for React's adoption inside Facebook, the CTO came into the picture: ["Make the right technical choice, and make the right long-term choice — and if there are short-term consequences, I’ll back you up.
 If you need months to do a rewrite, do it."](https://x.com/schrep/status/1625917218809868288)

 ------

 The React migration of the ads platform was another win for the team as they saw similar successes as the Instagram adoption.

-As 2013 came in, the team that had been pushing for React's open-sourcing would become more and more prevelant in conversation.
+As 2013 came in, the team that had been pushing for React's open-sourcing would become more and more prevalent in conversation.
 Eventually they would win the internal battle.
 Finally, after all that time, React was ready to open-source: [At JSConfUS 2013, Tom Occhino and Jordan Walke publicly announced the project alongside the release of code and docs.](https://www.youtube.com/watch?v=GW0rj4sNH2w)

 > **Further reading:**
 >